Blocks & Variables

 1. Message blocks allow you to deliver static content, such as text, images, videos, or cards, to the user at specific points in the conversation flow, providing engaging, structured content that follows a predefined format.

-2. Action blocks allow both users and the virtual assistant to perform specific actions within the conversation flow, such as sending emails, selecting from multiple predefined options, uploading documents, or speaking with a human operator.
+2. Action blocks allow both users and the virtual assistant to perform specific actions within the conversation flow, such as sending emails, selecting from multiple predefined options, uploading documents, speaking with a human operator, ending a voice call, or transferring a call to an external number.

 3. Logic blocks allow you to control and shape the flow of the conversation based on conditions, user inputs, or data from external systems.
 They enable your virtual assistant to make decisions, collect and process information, assign values, and connect with APIs—ensuring dynamic, responsive, and intelligent conversational experiences.